kiboschool/course-mathematical-thinking/src/midterm-project.md

 The algorithm in `hashing_demo` is called _md5_ and it used to be a very popular hash function.

-Here's the formal definition of a hash function:
+Here's the definition of a hash function:

 > A hash function takes input of an arbitrary size, and generates output of a fixed size.